ARABIC MUSIC ACADEMY

 Meals only options

 Optional undergraduate or graduate course credit available through the Office of Lifelong Learning, register for the Academy Week program (button above) and then enroll in the Arabic Academy special topics course for credit.
-More information at www.fredonia.edu/lifelong/summer/registration.asp (Summer academic registration coming soon.)
+See MUS 470 (undergraduate) or MUS 555 (graduate) and more information at www.fredonia.edu/lifelong/summer/registration.asp

 What to Bring